31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/Project Selection/README.md

 ## Project Selection – Resource-Constrained Decision Problem

-This project explores a constrained selection problem
+This project explores a constrained selection problem:

 Julie wants to start a photo business and has a limited budget to rent the necessary equipment.
 Each potential job generates revenue but requires a specific set of equipment.
-The objective is to determine which jobs to accept and what equipment to rent to maximize total profit, given the $600 budget
+The objective is to determine which jobs to accept and what equipment to rent to maximize total profit, given the $600 budget.

 ### Problem Details
 - There are four potential photography jobs (J1–J4)